Types of Cancer Diets

 Nutritious foods including avocado, berries, vegetables and eggs

-The body creates glucose from dietary sugar and carbohydrates, and some keto diet followers believe strictly limiting them can prevent cancer from growing and spreading.
+The body creates glucose from dietary sugar and carbohydrates, and some keto diet followers believe limiting them can prevent cancer from growing and spreading.

 Some data shows a ketogenic diet lessens treatment side effects for certain cancers, such as brain tumors.
 No studies have shown a ketogenic diet can cure mesothelioma or any other cancer.